 And we cannot always know what is happening in the mind of a suffering human being.

-Pain, trauma, crisis, tragedy, loss, fear, illness.
+Pain, trauma, crisis, tragedy, loss, fear, illness, addiction.
 They do not discriminate.
 No one is immune.
 And they can be deceivingly covert.
 They will come unexpected, out of nowhere, and from some of the most intelligent people we know.
 We deceive ourselves in thinking otherwise.

 What I am caught off guard by today is the reality of the disconnect between the human response between animals and other humans.
 The knowledge that the reaction from the public might not be so warm and fuzzy.
 Community oriented and unifying.
 Quite the opposite in fact.